abdokamel2001/Python-Sudoku/README.md

-# Python-Sudoku-in-69-line
-Python Sudoku in 69 line
+this is a sudoku puzzle solver and generator in Python it has exactly 69 line and the longest lines have 69 charecters